Sunny6889/tron-docker-main/tools/docker/README.md

 ## Prerequisites

+- Docker
+- JDK 8 (required by Gradle)

 Follow the [getting-started](https://github.com/tronprotocol/tron-docker/blob/main/README.md#getting-started) guide to download Docker and the tron-docker repository.
 Then, navigate to the gradlew directory.
 ```
 cd ./tools/gradlew